 It goes without saying that Major Kong is a complete and total goofball, the kind who would hop on top of a falling nuke and ride it like a bronco to his death.
 However, when he is first told by his subordinates to nuke Russia, his first reaction isn’t to mindlessly accept the order.
 He refuses to believe it.
 In fact, he even insults them for a long time before he decides to double check for himself whether the codes are correct or not.

 This is a perfectly normal, human reaction that anyone would’ve had in that situation.
 First of all, the directive was coming out of left field.
 As far as Kong knew, there were no known tensions at the time that would lead to this type of drastic decision.
-Also, because ordering a nuclear strike was such a momentous decision, Kong was naturally hesitant to second guess the order.
+Also, because ordering a nuclear strike was such a momentous decision, Kong was naturally hesitant and wanted to second guess the order.
 He even says as much that there must be some mistake and has everyone double check the codes for good measure.